saylesss88/nix-book/src/nix/hardening_NixOS.md

 boot.kernelPackages = pkgs.linux_6_12_hardened;
 ```

+- If you decide to use this, read further before rebuilding.

 You can inspect
 [nixpkgs/pkgs/os-specific/linux/kernel/hardened/patches.json](https://github.com/NixOS/nixpkgs/blob/master/pkgs/os-specific/linux/kernel/hardened/patches.json)
 to see the metadata of the patches that are applied.
 You can then follow the
-links in the `.json` file to see the patches.
-When I did this, the browser
+links in the `.json` file to see the patch diffs.
-opened up Thunar so I could save the file and then review it.
-If you do so you
-will get a diff of all of the changes for that patch.
-If you don't know what
-you're looking for its fairly complex.

 > ❗ NOTE: Always check the `linux-kernels.nix` file for the latest available
 > versions, as older kernels are regularly removed from Nixpkgs.